aicenter/FUP/labs/lab06.md

 The goal of this lab is to modify my implementation from the lecture so that it is purely functional.
 This means you must replace the tape object with a purely functional data structure.
 Next, the implementation of the interpreter has to be modified a bit.
 My implementation creates a global tape that the interpreter modifies during the computation.
 However, this is not a purely functional code.
-Thus the tape has to be a part of the state of the computation included among interpreter's accumulators.
+Thus, the tape has to be a part of the state of the computation included among interpreter's accumulators.

 ## Task 1
 Create a purely functional representation of the tape of a fixed size with a pointer.
 I will provide detailed hints on how to proceed.
-Define a structure `tape` consisting of three components `left, val, right` where `left` is the list representing numbers on the tape stored left from the pointer, `val` represents the active number and `right` is the list representing the number on the right.
+Define a structure `tape` consisting of three components `left, val, right` where `left` is the list representing numbers on the tape stored to the left of the pointer, `val` represents the active number, and `right` is the list representing the number on the right.

 ```racket
 (struct tape (left val right) #:transparent)